usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 # Module 4 Sprint 2

-## Using Value-Based Metrics and Modern Incentives in Federal Agile Procurement
+## Using value-based metrics and modern incentives in federal Agile procurement

-### Why Modern Metrics Matter More Than Ever
+### Why modern metrics matter more than ever

 Federal agencies now deliver digital services at unprecedented scale and speed.
 Citizens expect government services to work as well as commercial apps they use daily.
 Traditional procurement metrics, focused on requirements compliance and schedule adherence, don't capture whether we're delivering value to users.